openxthinking/bullet-docs/docs/setup.md

 ## Apps
-Our themes by default use apps to enhance their functioanlity.
+Our themes use apps to enhance their functioanlity.
 Apps must be installed manually.

-⚠️ These apps are already integrated/styled with your theme, after the installation you do not have to do anything else except .
+⚠️ These apps are already integrated/styled with your theme, after the installation you do not have to do anything else except including them in where needed.

 - "Shopify Product Reviews" app.
 Install it from [HERE](https://apps.shopify.com/product-reviews?ref=openthinking1&utm_campaign=docs)